acidjunk/pricelist-backend/README.md

 pip install -r requirements/all.txt
 ```

+## When deploying with zappa

+Currently, the best version to use is python37

+## Configuration

 The project relies on an "env" file to set ENVIRONMENT vars like the correct DB settings etc. An Example env file:

 ```